What’s the difference between PocketLab One, PocketLab Voyager, and PocketLab Weather?

 Do PocketLabs have to be connected via Bluetooth to record data or can they record data on their own?

 PocketLab One, the original PocketLab, must maintain a Bluetooth connection to record data.
 It does not have onboard memory.
-PocketLab Voyager and PocketLab Weather do have onboard memory and can be setup to record data on their own, without a Bluetooth connection.
-You’ll have to connect PocketLab Voyager and Weather initially to the PocketLab app in order to set up the sensors you want to record with, the data rate, etc. Currently the memory set-up feature is only available on the Pocketlab web app.
-It will be coming soon to the PocketLab mobile app.
+PocketLab Voyager and PocketLab Weather do have onboard memory and can be set up to record data on their own, without a Bluetooth connection.
+You’ll have to connect PocketLab Voyager and Weather initially to the PocketLab app in order to set up the sensors you want to record with, set the data rate, etc. Click the icon in the upper left corner of the app that looks like a memory chip to begin memory mode set up.
+Memory mode is currently available on the PocketLab Web App and on the PocketLab iOS App.

 How do I use PocketLab Voyager or PocketLab Weather’s onboard memory feature?

-Are there more advanced features, like a burst mode, available for PocketLab?
+Are there more advanced features, like a burst mode, coming to PocketLab?

-Yes, we have more advanced features like burst mode, an API, and others planned and in development.
-Those are not available yet, but will be available soon in via a software and firmware update.
-If you specific questions about or a request for a certain feature, email us at [email protected].
+More advanced features like burst mode, an API, and others are not available yet.
+We are working on plans to develop these features.
+If you specific questions or a requests, email us at [email protected].

 Is there a SPEC sheet for the different PocketLabs?